 You can pay with Paypal or credit card.

-What is Birdcord?
+What is a Birdcord?

 A Birdcord is a voltage converter cable that converts the voltage of a USB outlet to fit your audio device.
-There are four different versions: 6V, 9V, 12V and 18V.

-Can the Birdcord power my device?
+Can the Birdcord (USB to …V) power my device?

 Birdcords can power most guitar pedals and many other DC devices like keyboards, battery amplifiers, loop stations and more.
-More specifically it depends on the supply voltage (V) of your device, the current draw (mA), the plug dimension (i.e. 5.5×2.1mm) and the polarity (center positive or center negative).
+More specifically it depends on the supply voltage (V) of your device, the current draw (mA), the plug dimension (for example 5.5×2.1mm) and the polarity (center positive or center negative).
 I usually get these specifications from forums, operating manuals, the power list, or by measuring.
-Get in touch if you have any questions (email@example.com).
+Get in touch if you have any questions (firstname.lastname@example.org).